issacdowling/selfhostedsmarthomeguide/README.md

 Then, save and exit, and ask your assistant **"What's the weather"**, and it should tell you the current temperature, along with a word to describe it, like **Sun** or **Clouds**.

-## Wake word
-To wake things without using the web UI, you *could* set a custom word using Rhasspy Raven, however I had trouble with being recognised.
-I just went into porcupine's dropdown, pressed refresh, and selected one from the list, and I'd suggest you do the same.
-Save and restart, and it should work.

 # Credit
 [Rhasspy Documentation](https://rhasspy.readthedocs.io)